Alford erupts for 37, No. 4 UCLA beats Colorado 104-89

 UP NEXT

-UCLA: Travel to Utah to take on a Utes team loaded with confidence after knocking off No. 25 USC on Thursday.
+UCLA: Travels to Utah to take on a Utes team loaded with confidence after knocking off No. 25 USC on Thursday.

-Colorado: Host USC on Sunday.
+Colorado: Hosts USC on Sunday.

 ---